Search for a tool

 How to calculate F-measure (F1 score)?

-In statistics, F-measure (or F1 score) is the harmonic mean of precision $ P $ and recall $ R $
+In statistics, the F-measure $ F_1 $ (or F-score) is the harmonic mean of precision $ P $ and recall $ R $, which penalizes imbalances between these two quantities.

 $$ F = \frac{2 (P \times R)}{(P + R)} $$